“You probably heard this before, but I’m concerned about travelling to Mexico and being preyed on by criminals”.

 And consider this: I was in Mount Toubkal in Morocco and 3 days after I left two girls were beheaded in the exact place where I stood.
 Shit can happen anywhere.
 But it usually doesn’t if you take normal precautions.

 All I’m saying is that people should keep an open mind about Mexico.
-Don’t just repeat what some right-wing politician tells you about Mexico.
+Don’t just repeat what someone who’s never been to Mexico tells you.
 He doesn’t know anything.
 Give it a chance (and do your research beforehand), and you might end up falling in love with Mexico as I have.